 - to keep you warm

 - to stop you braining yourself when you stand up too quickly!

 - to stop you losing your footing on wet, muddy rocks.

 Exactly how well your gear has to perform these tasks depends on the type of cave you are visiting.

 Time to spend some money....

 Once you have realised that caving is an excellent sport, you will happily blow some of your loan on caving gear.
 Getting properly equipped means you will be able to go on longer and more interesting trips.
 The first item people usually buy is either a "furry gear" or a wetsuit.
-Furry gear consists of a one-piece fibrepile undersuit covered by a waterproof oversuit (think: over-size babygrow).
+Furry gear consists of a one-piece fibrepile undersuit covered by a waterproof oversuit (think: onesie).
 After getting wet, the fibrepile drains very quickly and warms you up again in a few minutes.
 An oversuit prevents heat loss through evaporation.
-Costs are about £30 for the undersuit, whilst oversuits range in price from around £14.
-Quip-U do some £14 oversuits which seem to last for about a year in British caves - much better ones can be bought, but are obviously more expensive.
+Costs (all taken from the Starless River website) are about £85 for the undersuit, whilst oversuits range in price from around £70.
 The alternative to furry gear is a wetsuit.
-These cost about £60-£110 new, though secondhand ones do occasionally become available.
+These cost about £85-£175 new, though secondhand ones do occasionally become available.
 If you buy a wetsuit new, then it is best to buy one specifically designed for caving as they are a lot better, erm, suited.

 The choice between a wetsuit or furry gear is a difficult one - most members end up owning both!
 Wetsuits are fine in wet caves; they give you buoyancy and keep you warm, even when submersed.
 They are, however, rather restricting and can leave you cold when you're not moving.
 Furry gear is less restricting and warmer - but is not much use when perpetually submerged!
 By the time you get round to buying this gear, you'll have a fair idea of what to go for, but don't feel shy about asking for advice on the subject.